vzool/ApiKey/README.md

 - **Storage**: Choose the appropriate storage mechanism for your needs.
 ApiKeyMemory is only suitable for testing.
 For production, use `ApiKeyFS` or implement your own storage class (e.g., to store keys in a database) by extending the Key class and overriding the save() and load() methods.
 - **File System Permissions**: If using `ApiKeyFS`, ensure that the directory specified by `API_KEY_PATH` is not publicly accessible and is writable by the PHP process.
 - **Hashing Algorithm**: The default hashing algorithm (`sha3-384`) is strong, but you can choose a different algorithm if needed.
 Use `hash_hmac_algos()` to get a list of supported algorithms.
-- Key Length: The default key length (33 bytes) is secure, but you can adjust it using the `KEY_LENGTH` parameter.
+- **Key Length**: The default key length (33 bytes) is secure, but you can adjust it using the `KEY_LENGTH` parameter.
 Longer keys are more secure but also take up more storage space.
 - **Token Transmission**: Transmit tokens securely (e.g., over HTTPS) to prevent them from being intercepted.
 - **Error Handling**: The code uses assert statements and throws exceptions.
 In a production environment, you should replace these with proper error logging and handling.
 - **Testing**: The code includes `test()` methods.
 It is highly recommended to run these tests to ensure that the library is working correctly in your environment.